 However, many owners have commented that their cat appears to behave differently post-declawing, and this may be explained by the changes in their physical being or environment, and the adjustments they must make during this time.

-So, there you have it, declawing, the pros and cons, the alternatives, an explanation on what the term really means, and how it’s carried out.
+So, there you have it, what declawing a cat is, the alternatives, an explanation on what the term really means, and how it’s carried out.

-Whilst there may be grounds to explore this procedure, if you or your cat have medical grounds, there aren’t really any benefits that make declawing worth your time, effort, or financial expense.
+There aren’t any benefits that make declawing worth your time, effort, or financial expense.
 Declawing may sound like a solution, but it may also cause you more problems.

 On a final note, another fact to keep in mind when considering declawing is whether or not it’s legal in your country or state.
-Just make sure if you are thinking about declawing your cat that you’re not breaking the law!
+Keep in mind that there is good reason this practice has been made illegal.